Skip to main contentSkip to docs navigation

 $accordion-title-bg-active: $cx-color-accordion-title-bg-active;

-$accordion-indicator-idle-color: $cx-color-accordion-indicator-idle;
+$accordion-caret-idle-color: $cx-color-accordion-indicator-idle;

-$accordion-indicator-active-color: $cx-color-accordion-indicator-active;
+$accordion-caret-active-color: $cx-color-accordion-indicator-active;

 $accordion-border-color: $cx-color-accordion-border-main;